Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 - Create inventory on the control node at /home/automation/plays/inventory.
 Meet following requirements:

   - managed1.example.com should be a member of the proxy host group
-  - managed1.example.com should be a member of the proxy host group
   - managed2.example.com should be a member of the webservers host group
   - managed3.example.com should be a member of the webservers and database host group
   - managed4.example.com should be a member of the database host group